kidchenko/seek-checkout/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Hours codding: 2h

+Cups of coffee: 1

+What I learned:
+- Use react-router
+- Redux

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).